Our Privacy Promise

 (c) Legitimate Interest.

-The GDPR classifies some data as a ‘special category’ and requires particular protection.
-As a rule, we do not collect this type of data for customers, visitors to our websites, or suppliers, for example if we have been informed of a health and safety claim, which may include medical information, or if we do need to process ‘special category’ data we will obtain explicit consent to do so or other legal method.
+The GDPR classifies some data as ‘special category’ and this requires particular protection.
+As a rule, we do not collect this type of data for customers, visitors to our websites, or suppliers, for example if we have been informed of a health and safety claim, which may include medical information, or if we do need to process ‘special category’ data, we will obtain explicit consent to do so, or other legal method.